input-output-hk/plutus-pioneer-program/code/week03/README.md

     ...
 ```

-For the first helper function, *checkSig*, we must check that the benficiary has signed the transaction.
+For the first helper function, *checkSig*, we must check that the beneficiary has signed the transaction.

 Here we use the `elem` function here from the Plutus Prelude, which is a copy of the same function from the standard Prelude.
-You will recall that this is because it is not possible to make functions in standard Prelude INLINEABLE, which is required for our validation scripts to compile.
+You will recall that this is because it is not possible to make functions in standard Prelude INLINABLE, which is required for our validation scripts to compile.

 ```haskell
 checkSig = beneficiary dat `elem` txInfoSignatories info